snowhow/cordova-plugin-gpstrack/README.md

 cordova plugin add https://github.com/snowhow/cordova-plugin-gpstrack.git
 ```

 This plugin starts GPS recording as an android **Service** and therefore keeps running, even if android kills the main cordova application.
+Communication with Cordova Web-app is done via Websockets.